Translate ViewHelper <f:translate>

 Copied!

-Alternatively, you can use id instead of key, producing the same output.
+Alternatively, you can use id instead of key to produce the same output.
 If both id and key are set, id takes precedence.

-If the translate ViewHelper is used with only the language key, the template must be rendered within an Extbase request, usually from an Extbase controller action.
-The default language file must be located in the same extension as the Extbase controller and must be saved in the file Resources/Private/Language/locallang.xlf.
+If the translate ViewHelper is used with only the language key, the template must be rendered in an Extbase request, usually from an Extbase controller action.
+The default language file must be located in the same extension as the Extbase controller and must be saved in Resources/Private/Language/locallang.xlf.

 Short key and extension name

-When the ViewHelper is called from outside Extbase, it is mandatory to either pass the extension name or use the full LLL: reference for the key.
+If the ViewHelper is called from outside Extbase, the extension name or the full LLL: key reference must be passed as arguments.

 <f:translate key="domain_model.title" extension="my_extension" />